Reduced visibility combined with sleep deprivation make driving at night dangerous

 The problem of visibility at night:

-- The average person’s field of vision is smaller without the aid of light, and glare from oncoming headlights can further limit the ability to see clearly and avoid hazards (8).
+- The average person’s field of vision is smaller without the aid of light, and glare from oncoming headlights can further limit the ability to see clearly and avoid hazards.

-- High Intensity lights are becoming more common.
-These lights are brighter to on-coming traffic and require your eyes to adjust faster (8).
+- High-Intensity lights are becoming more common.
+These lights are brighter to on-coming traffic and require your eyes to adjust faster.

-- Dusk is the most dangerous time since your eyes are constantly having to adjust to more darkness (9).
+- Dusk can be a dangerous time to drive because there’s typically a lot of congestion and your eyes are constantly having to adjust to more darkness.

 - Keep distractions to a minimum to keep your eyes and attention on the road.

 - Reduce your speed and increase your following distances.
 Don’t overdrive your headlights.
 You should be able to stop inside the illuminated area.
-If you can’t, you are creating a blind crash area in front of your vehicle (11).
+If you can’t, you are creating a blind crash area in front of your vehicle.

 - Keep your headlights and windshield clean.
-A thin film of debris on your headlights can reduce your visibility significantly (11).
+A thin film of debris on your headlights can reduce your visibility significantly.

-- Avoid the glare of oncoming vehicles by watching the right edge of the road and using it as a steering guide (11).
+- Avoid the glare of oncoming vehicles by watching the right edge of the road and using it as a steering guide.

 Sources: